szajek/fractulus/README.md

 # fraculus
-FRACTULUS stands for FRActional calCULUS and is a library for solving fractional differential equations.
+FRACTULUS stands for FRACTional calcULUS and is a library for solving fractional differential equations.